TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 # TURNTABLE CONTROL
 This sketch is a firmware for an ESP32-based WiFi/MQTT turntable control node.
 It is designed to control a turntable for HO scale trains using various components such as a 3x4 membrane matrix keypad, a serial LCD 2004 20x4 display module with I2C interface, a 16 Channel I2C Interface Electromagnetic Relay Module, an 8 Channel I2C Interface Electromagnetic Relay Module, a STEPPERONLINE CNC stepper motor driver, a photo-interrupter "homing" sensor, a reset button, and a STEPPERONLINE stepper motor (Nema 17 Bipolar 40mm 64oz.in(45Ncm) 2A 4 Lead).

 The ESP32 Node connects to a WiFi network and subscribes to MQTT messages published by JMRI (Java Model Railroad Interface) software.
-The turntable can be controlled by entering a 2-digit track number on the keypad, followed by '*' or '#' to select the head-end or tail-end, respectively.
+The turntable can be controlled by entering a 1 or 2-digit track number on the keypad, followed by '*' or '#' to select the head-end or tail-end, respectively.

 ## Libraries Used
 The sketch utilizes the following libraries: